California Uninsured Motorist Accident Attorneys

 – Judd Ross Allen

-Unfortunately – and not surprisingly – many drivers opt to carry the bare minimum so their premiums are as low as possible.
+Unfortunately, many drivers opt to carry the minimum, so their premiums are as low as possible.
 While this may save drivers some money, it often causes serious hardship to others if they cause an accident.
 For example:

-Without even considering property damage, your medical bills and lost income alone cost you upwards of $35,000.
-When you go to file the insurance claim to get your bills paid, you discover the driver only has the minimum amount of coverage, which covers $15,000 for your bodily injuries.
-This leaves you with $20,000 in costs that will not be covered by the insurance company.
+Without even considering property damage, your medical bills and lost income alone cost you a lot.
+When you go to file the insurance claim to get your bills paid, you discover the driver only has the minimum amount of coverage, which may not fully cover your medical expenses.

 This is an example of how underinsured drivers can wreak as much havoc as uninsured drivers in some situations.
-You don’t have to suffer paralysis, amputation, or another catastrophic injury to face this problem, as even relatively minor injuries can often result in more than $15,000 in losses.
+You don’t have to suffer paralysis, amputation, or another catastrophic injury to face this problem, as even relatively minor injuries may result in thousands of dollars in losses.
 The good news is that your insurance coverage may help you in this situation, as well.
+Our law firm has experience representing clients who were injured by underinsured motorists.

 California insurance laws recognize that many drivers leave others vulnerable in car accidents due to their lack of adequate insurance coverage.
 For this reason, state law also requires auto insurance companies to offer policyholders both uninsured and underinsured motorist (UM/UIM) policies at the time of purchase or renewal.